melodch/intothecatosphere/README.md

 Describe relevant installation packages to modify and play the game with.

 ### Usage
-Describe the usage of the game and instructions.
+To play the game, run the main.py file.

 ### Contributors
 - Serena Chang, Olin College of Engineering